-Until now, automation by AI mainly involved API integration (Model Context Protocol, etc.), but with the emergence of Computer Use, legacy systems without APIs and websites where GUI operation is essential have also become targets for automation.
+Until now, AI-based automation was mainly done through API integration (Model Context Protocol, etc.), but with the advent of Computer Use, legacy systems without APIs and websites where GUI operation is essential have also become targets for automation.

-In this article, we deeply explain the technical mechanism, implementation methods, and differentiation from existing automation methods for engineers.
+This article deeply explains the technical mechanism, implementation methods, and differentiation from existing automation methods for engineers.

 1. What is Computer Use?

-Computer Use is giving LLMs “tools (Actions) for operating computers.”
-Specifically, it consists of the following three elements.
+Computer Use is a system that gives LLMs “tools for operating computers (Actions).”
+Specifically, it consists of the following three elements:

 - Vision Capability: AI receives screenshots of the screen and recognizes the position and state of UI elements (buttons, input forms, menus).